kuehnmarissa/kuehnmarissa.github.io/content/categories/R/_index.md

 ---
 title: R
-description: My projects in R
+description: See below for my projects in R.
 image:

 # Badge style